Which Font Should I Use For My Book?

 This is what it’s all about, right?
 Creating your custom book so it looks amazing.
 And making sure every line of text is a pleasure to read.

-Putting all those expectations into perspective, how do we ever decide on a font for your body text?
+Putting all those expectations into perspective, how do we ever decide on a font for our body text?
 When there are literally thousands to choose from, the right answer is to just keep it simple.
 Why use a font that looks like Baskerville when you can just use Baskerville?

 The most important of your font’s many jobs is to go unnoticed.
 Using a common font, one you can reasonably assume your readers are familiar with means they’ll likely never think about your choice.